Table of Contents

 - All medical expenses of the mother and child

 - Future medical care, including the cost of rehabilitation and lifelong treatment in cases involving severe birth injuries caused by delayed C-section

 - Lost earning capacity, both with respect to the mother and child

 - Pain and suffering

 We understand that complications arising after a delayed C-section can be devastating at the exact time when you anticipated the joy of a new child, which is why we are committed to exploring every potential avenue for recovering the compensation you deserve to hold the responsible parties accountable for the harm you have suffered.

-Call Today to Set Up a Free Initial Consultation with Trusted Delayed C-Section Lawyers Lawlor, White & Murphey
+Call to Set Up a Free Initial Consultation With Experienced Fort Lauderdale Delayed C-Section Lawyers Today

-Our delayed C-section lawyers understand how important it is to get some form of justice after you or your child have suffered harm because of a negligent medical professional’s failure to act appropriately—even if it is impossible to reverse the physical harm.
+Our Fort Lauderdale Delayed C-Section Lawyers understand how important it is to get some form of justice after you or your child have suffered harm because of a negligent medical professional’s failure to act appropriately—even if it is impossible to reverse the physical harm.
 We provide dedicated and open support to our clients throughout the entire legal process, both by making ourselves available to discuss your case and through offering regular updates as to your case progress and options.

 If you, a child or a loved one have suffered harm because of a delayed C-section in Fort Lauderdale or in South Florida, call or contact our offices today to set up a free initial consultation to discuss your case with a skilled delayed C-section lawyer.